RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/prometheus-integration.md

 	NOTES:

-    * If you already have prometheus install, just copy the 'redis-enterprise' job into your existing Prometheus configuration.
+    * If you already have prometheus installed, just copy the 'redis-enterprise' job into your existing Prometheus configuration.
     * Replace `<your cluster FQDN>` with your actual cluster FQDN.

     ```